miXwui/framework-laptop-fn-keys-fix/README.md

 3. Run
    `sudo systemd-hwdb update`
    `sudo udevadm trigger --verbose --sysname-match="event*"`
    (This may need to be run more than once, due to a possible bug, to actually change.)
+   You may also need to restart your computer.
 4. Verify changes with:
    `udevadm info  /sys/class/input/event2`

    ```console